-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Police forces are buying a new type of laser gun to catch drivers who tailgate.
 This is a handheld device and it works about the same as the lasers police use to catch speeders.
 But new software means they can now figure out how close two cars are to each other.
 So let's pull up close to this report from Kristian Foden-Vencil of Oregon Public Broadcasting.

-KRISTIAN FODEN-VENCIL: It's the morning rush hour on a highway overpass in Portland.
+KRISTIAN FODEN: It's the morning rush hour on a highway overpass in Portland.
 Police officer Bret Barnum points his laser gun at the traffic below.
 In less than 30 seconds a VW Beetle appears; he pulls the trigger and the device fires a tiny red beam.
 Barnum reaches for his radio.

-Officer BARNUM: Number two lane, blue bug behind the white mini-van, .51.
+BARNUM: Number two lane, blue bug behind the white mini-van, .51.
 So that vehicle's following behind less than half a second.

-FODEN-VENCIL: At 55 miles an hour.
+FODEN: At 55 miles an hour.

-Officer BARNUM: At 55 miles an hour.
+BARNUM: At 55 miles an hour.

-But while officers issued 200,000 speeding tickets last year, they only handed out 4,000 for tailgating.
+FODEN: But while officers issued 200,000 speeding tickets last year, they only handed out 4,000 for tailgating.
 Barnum says that's because tailgating is a difficult infraction to prosecute.
 It relies on personal recollections in court rather than empirical data.
 But he says not any more.

-Officer BARNUM: Not only can we visually see it, but we can actually give the violator, the motoring public, a quantified number.
+BARNUM: Not only can we visually see it, but we can actually give the violator, the motoring public, a quantified number.
 We can say, hey, you're following behind that car in front of you at a half a second.
 And when I say a half a second, that's what we call a reaction time.
 Half a second is not acceptable.

-But if safety isn't enough to persuade you to back off, Barnum says a laser detector won't protect you from a tailgating ticket the way radar detectors used to save speeders.
+FODEN: But if safety isn't enough to persuade you to back off, Barnum says a laser detector won't protect you from a tailgating ticket the way radar detectors used to save speeders.

-Officer BARNUM: It's not like the old radar where it was constantly emitting a signal.
+BARNUM: It's not like the old radar where it was constantly emitting a signal.
 It doesn't emit a signal until I pull my finger on the trigger.
 So once I do that, then the laser detector goes off, but it's too late.

-FODEN-VENCIL: The accuracy of laser guns has been questioned.
+FODEN: The accuracy of laser guns has been questioned.
 Tests in the U.K. clocked a wall doing 44 miles an hour and a parked car going 22.
 Police blame such readings on operator error rather than mechanical problems.
 But defense lawyers like Lawrence Taylor(ph) say it could be a while before the new device is tested in court.

-For NPR News, I'm Kristian Foden-Vencil in Portland, Oregon.
+FODEN: For NPR News, I'm Kristian Foden-Vencil in Portland, Oregon.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.